HelibertoArias/Rocco/README.md

      ```
 6. After this you can run the application.
 The Swagger page will show up
  [https://localhost:36000/swagger/index.html](https://localhost:36000/swagger/index.html)
-7. To validate the Web API you need to import the file *Rocco Company Collection.postman_collection.json* into [POSTMAN](https://www.postman.com/downloads/) and run the test collection.
+7. To validate the Web API you need to import the file *Rocco Company.postman_collection* into [POSTMAN](https://www.postman.com/downloads/) and run the test collection.
 Here some screenshots.

     - Select the imported file and hit the *Run* button.